MicrosoftDocs/visualstudio-docs/docs/profiling/collecting-detailed-timing-data-for-a-stand-alone-application.md

 This article describes the procedures and options for collecting detailed performance data for a client (stand-alone) component such as a DLL by using the instrumentation method from the command line.
 Use the instrumentation method to collect detailed timing information.
 Instrumentation data is useful for analyzing I/O issues and for fine-grained analysis of application scenarios.

 > [!NOTE]
 > For .NET Core and .NET 5+, see [Measure application performance from the command line](../profiling/profile-apps-from-command-line.md) for command line instrumentation scenarios.
 VSInstr is not supported for .NET Core and .NET 5+ binaries.
-Although VSInstr is supported for .NET Framework, we recommend using [VSDiagnostics.exe](../profiling/profile-apps-from-command-line.md) instead, since it provides dynamic instrumentation.
+Starting in Visual Studio 2022 version 17.6, we recommend using [VSDiagnostics.exe](../profiling/profile-apps-from-command-line.md) for .NET Framework scenarios as well, since it provides dynamic instrumentation.

 Using [VSInstr](../profiling/vsinstr.md), you can instrument DLLs for which you would like timing information and then use [VSPerfCmd](../profiling/vsperfcmd.md) to capture the trace.
 This will generate a *.vsp* file that can then be loaded and analyzed in Visual Studio.